 However, exercise is only half the equation when it comes to fitness and good health.
 The other half is nutrition, particularly suited to the exercise regime that you are engaged in.
 It is said that “You can’t outrun a bad diet,” and you certainly will struggle to achieve any fitness goal on a diet of junk food.
 Most people know the concept of a "balanced diet" but exactly what does this mean when you’re working out regularly?

 If your goal is fat loss, that can only be achieved by a negative calorie balance, when the body has to convert body fat to calories.
 Do you know how many calories you consume on a daily basis?
 Just cutting down food intake won’t cut it when you’re working out, as you’ll run out of energy and be unable to build muscle.
 There has evolved a fairly exact science of dietary needs in relation to strength training in particular and fitness in general.
 Not only are there overall guidelines for daily eating but more exact requirements for food intake pre- and post-workout in order to gain the most benefit from the exercise session.

 Many personal trainers have a basic knowledge of the best foods to eat for working out in general but may not know so much about amino acids, antioxidants, or micro-nutrients.
+Some of the personal training courses available place more emphasis on nutrition, and some CPD courses are devoted to the subject.
 A trained nutritionist would understand the importance of these elements in diet.
 Also everybody is different, having different body types, different metabolic rates, and different tastes.
 A one-size-fits-all approach is not the most productive method to achieve the best results in dietary advice for fitness training.

 For these reasons the choice of a personal trainer who is also a qualified nutritionist is simply the best solution for anyone who is serious about getting the best and quickest results from their fitness regime.
 Eat healthy and get fit fast!